DHTMLX/docs-suite/docs/calendar/localizing_calendar.md

 };
 ~~~

-- apply the language settings by calling the **dhx.i18n.setLocale()** method before Calendar initialization:
+- apply the language settings by calling the `dhx.i18n.setLocale()` method before Calendar initialization:

 ~~~js
 dhx.i18n.setLocale("calendar", de);
 const calendar = new dhx.Calendar("calendar_container");
 ~~~

 The `cancel`, `today` and `clear` labels are optional.
-If they are not specified in a custom locale, the default values are applied.
+If a custom locale does not specify them, the calendar applies the default values.

 The **Save** button of the timepicker is not a part of the calendar locale.
-Its label is defined by the `save` entry of the timepicker locale.
+The `save` entry of the [Timepicker locale](timepicker/localization.md) defines its label.

 **Related sample**: [Calendar.
 Localization](https://snippet.dhtmlx.com/tn40a0w8)